-We hope to organise a trip to Hadrian's Wall to see what life was like on the frontier of Roman Britain and we frequently have competitions for pupils to participate in.
+We hope to organise a trip to Hadrian's Wall to see what life was like on the frontier of Roman Britain.

 A Greek club runs as a lunchtime activity for pupils who would like to become acquainted with Ancient Greek and the history/culture of classical Greece (open to all pupils, not just those taking Latin!)